Military history: Military and war museums

-Military museums specialize in military histories; they are often organized from a national point of view, where a museum in a particular country will have displays organized around conflicts in which that country has taken part.
+Military museums specialize in military history; they are often organized from a national point of view, where a museum in a particular country will have displays organized around conflicts in which that country has participated.
 They typically take a broad view of warfare's role in the nation's history.
 They typically include displays of weapons and other military equipment, uniforms, wartime propaganda, and exhibits on civilian life during wartime, and decorations, among others.
 A military museum may be dedicated to a particular or area, such as the Imperial War Museum Duxford for military aircraft, Deutsches Panzermuseum for tanks, the Lange Max Museum for the Western Front (World War I), the International Spy Museum for espionage, The National World War I Museum for World War I, the "D-Day Paratroopers Historical Center" (Normandy) for WWII airborne, or more generalist, such as the Canadian War Museum or the Musée de l'Armée.
-For the Italian alpine wall one can find the most popular museum of bunkers in the small museum n8bunker at Olang / Kronplatz in the heard of the dolomites of South Tyrol.
+For the Italian alpine wall, one can find the most popular bunker museum in the small museum n8bunker at Olang / Kronplatz in the heart of the Dolomites of South Tyrol.
 The U.S. Army and the state National Guards operate 98 military history museums across the United States and three abroad.

-Curators debate how or whether the goal of providing diverse representations of war, in terms of positive and negative aspects of warfare.
+Curators debate how, or whether, to achieve the goal of providing diverse representations of war, including both positive and negative aspects of warfare.
 War is seldom presented as a good thing, but soldiers are heavily praised.
 David Lowenthal has observed that in today's museums, "nothing seems too horrendous to commemorate".
 Yet as Andrew Whitmarsh notes, "museums frequently portray a sanitised version of warfare."
 The actual bomber that dropped the atomic bomb on Japan became the focus of an angry national controversy with veterans attacking curators and historians when the Smithsonian Institution planned to put its fuselage on public display in 1995.
-The uproar led to cancellation of the exhibit.
+The uproar led to the exhibit's cancellation.